a-suenami/tg_auth-platform_auth-platform/README.md

 - `has_one through` / `has_many through`

 Arrange by column name in alphabetical order.
 (However, columns with strong relationships may be ignored in exceptional cases.)

-## Ordering table schema
-To create a table for the scope of a tenant, the first column should be `tenant_id`.
-The last column should be timestamps.

-## Do/Don'ts
-- Don't install unnecessary Gems.